 Unplanned pregnancy is one of the most challenging situations for women.
-In this post, we will explain the easiest way to calculate safe period using the safe period chart, and other methods.
+In this post, we will explain the easiest way to calculate the safe period using the safe period chart and other methods.

 Unprotected sexual activity increases the risk of getting pregnant for women.
 Even some birth control method such as withdrawal method used by men before climax and ejaculation (The pull out method or withdrawal means pulling out the penis before sperm gets to the vagina.), are not always effective.

 The method is only effective if used together with other birth controls such as condom, ring or the pills.
 The pull out does not protect against STDs.
 STDs such as syphilis, chlamydia, or gonorrhea can be found in the pre-cum while genital warts, herpes, are spread through skin-to-skin sexual contact.

 Also, in some individuals, even though the pre-cum is mostly a lubricant, it contains some amount of sperm.
 The release of pre-cum during sex is involuntary, and most men do not even notice it.
 The failure rate from using the withdrawal method is about 22%.